purescript/documentation/README.md

 - [PureScript: Jordan's Reference](https://github.com/JordanMartinez/purescript-jordans-reference): An up-to-date project covering Getting Started, Build Tools, PureScript's syntax with examples, FP design patterns, and PureScript's ecosystem.
 - [PureScript Cookbook](https://github.com/JordanMartinez/purescript-cookbook): An unofficial cookbook for PureScript.
 - [A guide to the PureScript numeric hierarchy](https://a-guide-to-the-purescript-numeric-hierarchy.readthedocs.io/en/latest/index.html): An introduction to the mathematics behind the numeric hierarchy of type classes in PureScript’s Prelude.
 (See also [PureScript numeric hierarchy overview](https://harry.garrood.me/numeric-hierarchy-overview/).)
+- [PureScript Resources](https://purescript-resources.readthedocs.io/): A collection of notes and links to resources to learn and use PureScript.

 ### Guides